Linda Lomahaftewa

-Linda Lomahaftewa (born 1947) is a Hopi and Choctaw printmaker, painter, and educator living in Santa Fe, New Mexico.
+Linda Lomahaftewa (born 1947) is a Native American printmaker, painter, and educator living in Santa Fe, New Mexico.
+She is a citizen of the Hopi Tribe and a descendant of the Choctaw Nation of Oklahoma.

 Background

-Linda J. Lomahaftewa was born July 3, 1947 in Phoenix, Arizona.
-Her late father was Hopi; her mother is Choctaw from Oklahoma.
-Her parents had met at an Indian boarding school.
+Linda J. Lomahaftewa was born July 3, 1947, in Phoenix, Arizona.
+Her father was Hopi; her mother was Choctaw from Oklahoma.
+Her parents had met at an American Indian boarding school.
 She and her family lived in Phoenix and Los Angeles, California.

-She attended a strict mission boarding school in 1961 but transferred to Phoenix Indian School, then the Institute of American Indian Arts in Santa Fe, New Mexico in 1962, the year the school opened.
+She attended a strict mission boarding school in 1961 but transferred to Phoenix Indian School, then the Institute of American Indian Arts in Santa Fe, New Mexico, in 1962, the year the school opened.
 Upon graduation from IAIA, Linda earned a scholarship to attend the San Francisco Art Institute in San Francisco, California, along with fellow artists, T.C.
 Cannon, Kevin Red Star, and Bill Prokopiof.
 Of the four, only Linda graduated from SFAI.
 After earning her Bachelor of Fine Arts degree, she went on to earn her Master of Fine Arts degrees at SFAI in 1971.